International Development Fellows Program FAQs

 What will my housing be like?

 CRS provides safe, furnished housing for each fellow.
 CRS fellows have a standard of living that could be described as above that of Peace Corps volunteers but below that of someone in the Foreign Service.
-You will have electricity, running water and security services, if necessary, but not unlimited cable TV.
-Working in poor and vulnerable communities, CRS fellows do not have the same standard of living as other CRS employees.
+You will have electricity, running water and security services, if necessary, but not cable TV or internet.

 CRS will cover the costs of airfare, insurance and immunizations for accompanying spouses and dependents.
 As a Catholic agency, we cannot cover the costs of non-married partners.